 Having missed three field goals already, head coach Nick Saban decided to sit kicker Cade Foster in the fourth quarter and give redshirt freshman Adam Griffith, who had kicked only two field goals his entire collegiate career, a shot at winning the Iron Bowl with one second left.

-Griffith lined up for a 57-yard field goal attempt, fired a missile that landed short in the end zone, and 2013 First-Team All-American cornerback Chris Davis etched his name into Auburn University history when he raced up the sideline on the game’s final play.
+Griffith lined up for a 57-yard field goal attempt, fired a missile that landed short in the end zone, and 2013 First-Team All-American cornerback Chris Davis etched his name into Auburn University history when he raced up the sideline on the CBS broadcast’s final play.

-While some calls in sports will live on forever, perhaps none continue to send chills down my spine like hearing long-time Auburn broadcaster Rod Bramblett call the Kick-Six.
+While some calls in sports will live on forever, perhaps none continue to send chills down my spine like hearing long-time Auburn announcer Rod Bramblett call the Kick-Six.

 Rob Bramblett’s Radio Call